gonzalo-cordova-pou/MLADHD/docs/related_work.md

 13. Suatap, Chayanin, and Karn Patanukhom.
 "Game genre classification from icon and screenshot images using convolutional neural networks."
 Proceedings of the 2019 2nd Artificial Intelligence and Cloud Computing Conference.
 2019.
 14. :white_check_mark: Ram, Nilam, et al. "Screenomics: A new approach for observing and studying individuals’ digital lives."
 Journal of Adolescent Research 35.1 (2020): 16-50.
 15. :white_check_mark: Reeves, Byron, et al. "Screenomics: A framework to capture and analyze personal life experiences and the ways that technology shapes them."
 Human–Computer Interaction 36.2 (2021): 150-201.
-16. Abdali, Sara, et al. "Identifying Misinformation from Website Screenshots."
+16. :white_check_mark: Abdali, Sara, et al. "Identifying Misinformation from Website Screenshots."
 Proceedings of the International AAAI Conference on Web and Social Media.
 Vol. 15.
 2021.
 17. Cockburn, A., & McKenzie, B. (2001).
 What do web users do?
 An empirical analysis of web use.
 International Journal of Human-Computer Studies, 54(6), 903–922. doi:10.1006/ijhc.2001.0459 [Crossref], [Web of Science ®], [Google Scholar]
 18. :mag_right: Culjak, I., Abram, D., Pribanic, T., Dzapo, H., & Cifrek, M. (2012, May).
 A brief introduction to OpenCV.
 MIPRO, 2012 Proceedings of the 35th international convention, Opatija, Croatia, 2012 (pp. 1725–1730).
 IEEE.
 [Google Scholar]
 19. Dingler, T., Agroudy, P. E., Matheis, G., & Schmidt, A. (2016, February).
 Reading-based screenshot summaries for supporting awareness of desktop activities.
 In Proceedings of the 7th Augmented Human International Conference 2016 (pp. 27).
 New York, NY: ACM.
 [Crossref], [Google Scholar]